Anand Mohan Singh: Imprisonment

 Singh has had numerous charges filed against him at various times, many of which were either dropped or resulted in acquittal.
 He and six other people, including his wife Lovely Anand, were accused in relation to the 1994 murder of a Dalit District Magistrate (DM) from Gopalganj, G. Krishnaiah, who was lynched on a major highway near to Muzaffarpur during a funeral cortege for the BPP member and gangster, Chhotan Shukla.
 In 2007, the Patna High Court sentenced him to death for abetting the crime.
 The sentence was reduced to rigorous life imprisonment in 2008, when the six other accused were also acquitted due to lack of evidence.
 The reduction was because there was no evidence that Singh was the actual assailant.
 In 2012 Singh failed in his appeal to the Supreme Court of India against the reduced sentence.
 The same Supreme Court hearing dismissed an appeal from the Government of Bihar for reinstatement of the death penalty and for an overturning of the acquittal of the six other people.

 At the time of the original sentence in 2007, Singh was the first Indian politician since independence to have been given a death penalty.
 Soon after that sentence, upon being transferred from Patna's Beur jail to that of Bhagalpur, Singh went on hunger strike in protest of the facilities and being split from Akhlaq Ahmed and Arun Kumar, who had received death penalties in the same case.
 The jail authorities were unsympathetic, noting that rules dictated those sentenced to death should sleep on the floor and be allowed only simple food.

+In April 2023, Bihar Chief Minister Nitish Kumar tweaked jail rules for his early release.